-Compounding the problems noted above, particularly in relation to issues of trust, the robustness and effectiveness of the platforms which implement CTI sharing is unclear.
-Sauerwein et al. [32] note that there is sparse scientific analysis of the state of the art threat intelligence sharing platforms, with very little empirical research exploring this space [45].
+The purpose of CTI sharing platforms is to have a concentrated source of CTI data, information, and to then process that into actionable threat intelligence products ready for dissemination [3].
+The effectiveness of CTI sharing platforms in practice, however, is unclear.
+As reviewed in Sauerwein et al. [32], there is sparse scientific analysis of the state of the art threat intelligence sharing platforms, with very little empirical research exploring this space [45].
 Few overviews and comparisons of sharing platforms are available, and many of them are incomplete, sufficiently transparent or are outdated [7], with attempts to study tools being hindered by the lack of detailed information on proprietary platforms [7], or clear bias towards owned commercial products (e.g. [5]).
-Modern studies which evaluate tools either do so via a literature based evaluation [7], or by surveying organisations [10], rather than direct empirical testing.
+Modern studies which evaluate tools either do so via a literature based evaluation [7], or by surveying organisations [10], rather than direct empiric testing.

-The work presented in this paper aims to address some of the barriers and issues identified in this section by demonstrating, empirically, that existing opensource tooling can remove, or mitigate, some of these barriers, and provide a level of assurance that CTI can be shared effectively, and securely, in the energy sector and other sensitive industries.
+The work presented in this paper aims to address some of the barriers identified in Section 2.1 by demonstrating, empirically, that existing open-source tooling can remove some of these barriers, and provide a level of assurance that CTI can be shared effectively, and securely, in the energy sector.